 public ref class STI

-Note that MSVC does not work correctly unless the “class WES” is on the same line as the “public ref”.
+Note that MSVC does not work correctly unless the “class STI” is on the same line as the “public ref”.

 Another note is that MSVC accepts a liberal sprinkling of the keywords “public”, “private” and “protected” in the header file. i.e. In front of enum’s definition in a namespace definition (but not within a class definition).
 The GNU compiler will not allow this nor does Understand for C++.
 The three keywords should only be used in class and struct definitions as the C++ standard directs.